-NASA thrilled: Webb Space Telescope deploys sun shield, evades most potential ‘single point failures’
+NASA thrilled: Webb Space Telescope deploys sun shield, evades many potential ‘single-point failures’

+The telescope launched Christmas morning from French Guiana atop an Ariane 5 rocket.
+The telescope, including the sun shield and all other hardware, was folded up inside the cone of the rocket.
+It has since had to unfurl itself while hurtling through space.
+Engineers tested the sun shield on the ground but could not duplicate the conditions of space.

+The effort to unfurl and then tighten the five-layer, 70-foot-wide sun shield — which NASA describes as providing protection against solar radiation equal to SPF 1 million — took several days, with commands sent from the Operations Center at the Space Telescope Science Institute in Baltimore.

-The deployment concluded at midday Tuesday with the “tensioning” of the fifth and final layer, which required 178 mechanical release devices — collectively accounting for more than half of the 344 potential single-point failures on this complex mission.
+The deployment concluded midday Tuesday with the “tensioning” of the fifth and final layer, a process involving mechanical release devices that account for more than half of the 344 potential single-point failures on this complex mission.

 “It’s a unique design, never been tried before, never been built before, never been successfully deployed in orbit,” John Durning, the deputy project manager for the Webb mission, told The Washington Post early Tuesday.

+At one point, NASA project managers put deployments on pause to analyze readings from the solar array that were somewhat different from what they had expected and made technical adjustments.
+Durning said it’s important to avoid overtaxing the team, which is working 12-hour shifts that sometimes have to be extended.

-He noted that the mission so far has had a couple of minor hiccups, easily resolved.
-All the major deployments to date, including that of the solar arrays needed to power the observatory, have gone splendidly, he said.
+All the major deployments to date — including that of the solar arrays needed to power the observatory — have gone splendidly, Durning said.

+After the sun shield deployment was complete Tuesday, he texted a postscript: “15 years of anticipation of this moment and it did not disappoint.”

-There are still major and extremely delicate deployments ahead that are critical to the success of the mission, including the unfolding of mirrors that will capture the ancient light of the universe.
-The telescope is cruising toward an orbit around the sun that will keep it roughly a million miles from Earth.
+There are still extremely delicate deployments ahead that are critical to the success of the mission, including the unfolding of mirrors that will capture the ancient light of the universe.
+The telescope is cruising toward an orbit around the sun that will keep it approximately a million miles from Earth.
+The Webb team will spend months focusing the mirrors and calibrating instruments, with the first public release of images expected about six months after launch.

 The $10 billion, long-delayed telescope, conceived in the 1980s and under development since the mid-1990s, will study the universe in the infrared portion of the spectrum, gathering light outside the range of the Hubble Space Telescope.
+Detecting light in that part of the spectrum requires extremely cold temperatures — below minus-380 degrees Fahrenheit.
+The astronomical ambition of opening that new window on the universe drove the unusual design of the telescope.

 “Webb, and the Webb Team, is doing great on deployments!”
 Garth Illingworth, an astronomer at the University of California at Santa Cruz, said by email early Tuesday.

-Heidi Hammel, a planetary astronomer who will use the telescope to study objects within our solar system, said in an email she remains jittery about the deployments still to come — including the secondary mirror that reflects light from the main mirror and is crucial to any observations.
+Heidi Hammel, a planetary astronomer who will use the telescope to study objects within our solar system, said in an email that she remains jittery about the deployments still to come — including the secondary mirror that reflects light from the main mirror and is crucial to any observations.

 “We are not out of the woods yet for JWST, but we have made wonderful progress.
 Kudos to the amazing engineers!” she said.